EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 ## Open File Manager to job context directory

-Click 'Open in File Manager' to open the [File Manager](../files.md) pointing at the job context directory for the job on the Open OnDemand host.
+Click **Open in File Manager** to open the [File Manager](../files.md) pointing at the job context directory for the job on the Open OnDemand host.

 ---

 ## Open SSH session to back-end on which job is running

-Click 'Open in Terminal', to open an SSH session with the back-end on which the job is running.
+Click **Open in Terminal**, to open an SSH session with the back-end on which the job is running.
 Your SSH session will open and change your current directory to match the job context directory.

 ---

 ## Cancel a job

-Click the 'Delete job' (red trash icon) by the job in the job table or click 'Delete' in the job details to cancel (delete) a running job.
+Click the **Delete job** (red trash icon) by the job in the job table or click **Delete** in the job details to cancel (delete) a running job.